Michigan No-Fault Auto Reform FAQ for policyholders

 You will receive several coverage selection forms prior to your auto policy’s renewal date.
 You can select your changes on these forms and return them directly to SECURA.
 We encourage you to meet with your independent SECURA agent before completing these forms.

-Yes, we encourage you to speak with your independent SECURA agent a few weeks before your policy renewal date.
+Yes, we encourage you to speak with your independent SECURA agent.

 You do not have to change your current Unlimited PIP coverage, but you will need to indicate your preference on the PIP selection form which will be mailed to you a few weeks before your auto policy renews.